 - If a project has 500 lines of code on its main branch and 400 on a secondary branch, then the number of LOCs counted for the project is 500.

 - If a project has 0 lines of code on its main branch (provisioned but never analyzed) and 200 on a secondary branch, then the number of LOCs counted is 200.

-Typically, the simple formula for calculating your lines of code is by adding:
+Typically, the simple formula for calculating the total number of lines of code (LOC) for the projects in your organization is by adding:

-There are a number of exceptions to take into account when calculating your LOC:
+There are a number of exceptions that are not counted when calculating consumption on your LOC limit: